Russian missile strikes pound Ukraine, knocking out power and putting entire country under air-raid alarm - KTVZ

 Russia’s persistent and pervasive attacks on Ukraine’s energy grid have, at least temporarily, left millions of civilians without electricity, heat, water and other critical services in the freezing winter months.
 Repeated missile and drone attacks since October, which have damaged or destroyed civilian infrastructure, are part of a strategy by the Kremlin to terrorize Ukrainians and is in violation of the laws of war, according to experts.

-Kyiv’s mayor, Vitali Klitschko, said explosions had sounded in the city and that three districts had been hit in the onslaught of rockets, disrupting water supply across the capital.
+Kyiv’s mayor, Vitali Klitschko, said explosions had hit the city and that three districts had been struck in the onslaught of rockets, disrupting water supplies across the capital.
 He suggested residents prepare a stock of drinking water while technicians work to restore the supply, and not to leave shelters as attacks continued.

 Residents bundled in winter coats, hats and scarves gathered in Kyiv’s underground stations as the sirens wailed.
 Huddled on escalators, their faces were lit by their phones as they scrolled through updates.